The brand new Sudio E2 launches worldwide today. Here’s a detailed look at the Swedish manufacturer’s flagship successor to 2020’s Ett.

 - Press and hold for 2 secs another time, and everything switches off.

 Secondly, and I’m being very blunt here, my experience with Sudio’s noise cancellation has so far been a mixed bag.
-Not that they don’t work, but it’s either a case of the effect being milder than I hope it’d be, or in the case of the Elva, the audio receiving a dramatic makeover rather than a sharp reduction in unwanted din.
+Not that they don’t work, but it’s either a case of the effect being milder than I hope it’d be, or in the case of the Elva, the audio receiving a dramatic makeover rather than a sharp reduction in environmental din.

 Not the case with the E2.
 Once ANC kicks in, the environment goes quiet.
 While testing it outdoors, a taxi cruised past me and I barely heard it; not exaggerating.
 The effect is the same, maybe even superior, to that from expensive Bose headsets I’ve tried during flights.